-A Soldier's Story: Lieutenant Colonel Nola G. Forrest
+A Soldier's Story: Lieutenant Colonel Nola Gladys.
+Forrest

-Born on June 6, 1900, in Minnesota, Lieutenant Colonel Nola Forrest attended Macalester College in St. Paul, Minnesota, and completed nurses training at Eitel Hospital, also in St. Paul.
+Born on June 6, 1900, in Lake Wilson, Minnesota, Lieutenant Colonel Nola Forrest attended Macalester College in St. Paul, Minnesota, and completed nurses training at Eitel Hospital, also in St. Paul.

-She enlisted in the U.S. Army Nurses Corps on February 25, 1927, which eventually took her to the Philippines as the Director of Nurses in the South Pacific.
+She enlisted in the U.S. Army Nurses Corps on February 25, 1927, eventually taking her to the Philippines as the Director of Nurses in the South Pacific.
 She was in the Philippines when World War II erupted.

 Lieutenant Colonel Nola Forrest led nurses from field hospitals into Leyte, setting up a field hospital in an old cathedral under enemy fire, receiving more than 600 patients within the first three hours of the nurses' arrival.